AsafBSh/Google-Building-footprint-Extraction/ReadMe.md

 # Google Buildings Footprint Processor

+## Important
+This Program is not supported anymore, and combined with Microsoft Building footprint extraction program on the followiong git site: https://github.com/AsafBSh/Buildings_Footprint_Extractor

 ## Overview

 This tool processes Google's building footprint data, allowing users to filter and extract building polygons from large CSV files or pre-divided geographical chunks.
 It supports operations such as dividing large datasets into manageable chunks and filtering buildings within specified geographical boundaries.